Posts

 I'm Done

+Okay, that was a bit of an overreaction.
+I'm tired.
 I don't think I can do this anymore.
 I'm tired.
 I'm done.
 I feel broken.
 I can't do this anymore.
 The internet isn't the place I first stepped into back when I first got online in 1996.
 This isn't the same internet I used to log on a dial-up modem when I got my first home computer in 1997.
 This isn't the same internet I started my first really successful webpage on GeoCities back in 1998.
 This isn't the same internet I found a great community of friends back in 1999.
 This isn't the same internet I found the love of my life over a decade ago.
 This isn't the same internet I found many friends through Twitter back in 2008.
 That internet is gone.
 GeoCities died a long time ago.
 My old webpage is history.
 That old community has devolved into a group of whiners.
 The love of my life died almost three years ago.
-The site formerly known as Twitter is now just a white supremacist playground. where everybody who is not a straight White Christian male i
+The site formerly known as Twitter is now just a white supremacist playground. wh

 Disney (Kinda) Gives A D About FAST Channels